nishitav/symfony-api-platform-order-management/README.md

 ![alt text](image-3.png)

-Copy that token and add in to Authrize window and then close popup
+Copy that token and add in to Authorize window and then close popup.

 ![alt text](image-4.png)